Jeu de temps / Times Play 2021 (JTTP 2021)

 - austin_mandolin_SUB.aif

-Technical Sheet for Multi-channel Submissions
+Technical Sheet for Multi-Channel Submissions

 Use keywords from the title of your work to name the Technical Sheet.
 Do not indicate your name or any identifying information, as this sheet will be provided to the jury.